By Dany Ortiz, on 3 February 2020

 5. Forget All The Rules

-My number one SEO writing tip for natural SEO is to simply ignore all the rules.
-Now, I’m not saying go crazy here and completely ignore any keyword research and SEO content writing techniques.
-But, if you’re an SEO writer or content writer then you likely have an overall interest in writing and are probably pretty decent at it.
+We're not saying go crazy and completely ignore any keyword research and SEO content writing techniques.
+But, if you’re an SEO writer or content writer, then you likely have an overall interest in writing and are probably pretty decent at it.
 The best way to make your writing seem natural is to write naturally!